1. How do I ride with RDA?Please head over to here to fill in a registration form and one of us will contact you shortly!

 Click here to read our wish list of items, thank you!

 7. What breed of horses does RDA use?No particular breed is favored for equine therapy, what is crucial is the temperament and personality of the horse.
-Among the RDA herd are Thoroughbreds, Polo ponies which are typically Criollo or Criollo crosses, Quarter horse, Paint, Haflinger, New Forest Pony, Appaloosa, and other ponies of varied backgrounds.
+Among the RDA herd are Thoroughbreds, polo ponies-which are typically Criollo or Criollo crosses, Quarter horse, Paint, Irish Cob, Welsh pony, New Forest Pony, Appaloosa, and other ponies of varied backgrounds.

 Click here to look at our charming and hardworking therapy horses